 - (a) The Tribe has decided not to permit persons under the age of twenty-one (21) years to participate in Gaming Activities, or to loiter in the vicinity of the Gaming Facility where Gaming Activities are conducted.
-This decision of the Tribe shall be maintained for the duration of this Compact. - (b) If the Tribe permits the consumption of alcoholic beverages in the Gaming Facility, the Tribe agrees to prohibit persons under the age of twenty-one (21) years from being present in any area in which alcoholic beverages may be consumed, except to the extent permitted by the Gaming Facility's California Department of Alcoholic Beverage Control license.
+This decision of the Tribe shall be maintained for the duration of this Compact.
+Within eighteen (18) months after the effective date of the Compact persons under the age of twenty-one (21) years may be employed by the Gaming Operation only in a nongaming capacity.
+The Tribe's members over the age of eighteen (18), may be employed by the Gaming Operation in any position consistent with tribal and federal law. - (b) If the Tribe permits the consumption of alcoholic beverages in the Gaming Facility, the Tribe agrees to prohibit persons under the age of twenty-one (21) years from being present in any area in which alcoholic beverages may be consumed, except to the extent permitted by the Gaming Facility's California Department of Alcoholic Beverage Control license(s).